Neural-network methods for two-dimensional finite-source reflector design: Discussion

 \section{Discussion}

-The results presented in the previous section demonstrate the effectiveness of the neural network-based method compared to the deconvolution baseline for solving finite-source reflector design problems.
-The neural network approach consistently delivers more accurate solutions in less time.
+The results presented in the previous section demonstrate the effectiveness of the neural-network-based method compared to the deconvolution baseline for solving finite-source reflector design problems.
+The neural-network approach consistently delivers more accurate solutions in less time.
 Both differentiable loss formulations---the direct change-of-variables loss and the mesh-based loss for discontinuous sources---prove effective when combined with the MLP parameterization and quasi-Newton optimization.
-Furthermore, the neural network method enables optimization of the reflector's minimum height, as shown in Examples \problemreff{A} and \problemreff{B}, and supports the imposition of height constraints, as demonstrated in Examples \problemreff{C} and \problemreff{D}.
+Furthermore, the neural-network method enables optimization of the reflector's minimum height, as shown in Examples \problemreff{A} and \problemreff{B}, and supports the imposition of height constraints, as demonstrated in Examples \problemreff{C} and \problemreff{D}.

+Two aspects of the methods help explain the gap in accuracy and speed.
+First, the neural methods minimize a differentiable scalar loss with a quasi-Newton optimizer that uses a strong Wolfe line search; the line search never accepts a step that increases the loss, so the training loss is monotonically non-increasing by construction.
+Since the loss is a faithful proxy for the ray-traced NMAE in all of our experiments, the NMAE follows the loss downward.
+The deconvolution iteration carries no such guarantee: it is a fixed-step Van~Cittert update with no built-in monotonicity in either the flux-balance residual or the ray-traced NMAE, and its inner approximate solver---a one-dimensional model that ignores the angular extent of the source---drives the reflector toward a fixed point of an approximate forward operator rather than the true one.

+The wall-clock gap has a separate cause.
+Each neural iteration evaluates the closed-form inverse map, a small integration or mesh-assembly kernel, and an automatic-differentiation gradient, with no ray tracing in the loop.
+The deconvolution loop, in contrast, requires a high-budget ray trace at every step to evaluate the forward operator, and so pays a per-iteration cost orders of magnitude larger.
+Together with the monotonicity argument above, this explains both the lower final NMAE and the faster convergence observed in Examples~\problemreff{A}--\problemreff{D}.
+The two neural losses themselves are complementary: the mesh-based loss exists specifically to keep the loss continuous when the source is discontinuous, so that quasi-Newton remains applicable, while for smooth sources the simpler direct loss reaches comparable accuracy at lower per-iteration cost.